-Scott has been an industry spokesman for many years, speaking at national events such as the Australian Mould & Restoration Conference, Ausclean Pulire, and at the Australasian Institute of Chartered Loss Adjusters Conference.
-Scott has served as both National President and Vice President of the Specialised Cleaning & Restoration Industry Association (SCRIA).
+Scott has been an industry spokesman for many years, speaking at national events such as the Australian Mould & Restoration Conference, the RIA Conference and Tradeshow, Ausclean Pulire, and the Australasian Institute of Chartered Loss Adjusters Conference.
+As a representative of the Specialised Cleaning & Restoration Industry Association, Scott courageously provided a contractor’s perspective with Australia’s largest insurers regarding the desolation of industry pricing structures.

 Rachel Adams has been involved in the water damage and environmental health industries for more than 23 years.
 She holds a dual bachelor degree in Environmental Health Sciences and Medical Technology (Toxicology) from Purdue University.
 She is certified by the American Society of Clinical Pathologists.
 She also holds a Master Restorer designation from the IICRC through her training, dedication and field experience.